a-bentofreire/iduglifiertoix/README.md

 ```
     -in pattern      input filename regex pattern
     -out pattern     output filename pattern
+    -e exclude-files this is a glob pattern [https://github.com/isaacs/minimatch]
+                     that excludes files from being processed.
+                     Use multiple times to exclude multiple patterns or
+                     start with @ to retrieve from a file
     -off             disabled the processing
     -noopt           doesn't optimizes output ids by frequency
     -m|-mapfile      name of map to generate with a list in-ids=out-ids